commontime/com.commontime.cordova.file-encryption/README.md

 # Android preferences:

-Apply the preference "usekeychain" to make the plugin generate and store the key in the KeyStore.
+Apply the cordova preference "usekeystore" = true to make the plugin generate and store the key in the KeyStore.
 Otherwise the key is stored unencrypted in Shared Prefs.